Azure/aks-engine-azurestack/docs/topics/azure-stack.md

   ```

 * **If installed via AKS Engine addon:**
+  1. First, backup the deployment file: Copy the `azuredisk-csi-driver-deployment.yaml` file from `/etc/kubernetes/addons/` on the master node to a different location (either another directory on the master node or transfer it to a jump server/bastion host that can manage the cluster)
-  1. Delete the `azuredisk-csi-driver-deployment.yaml` file from the `/etc/kubernetes/addons` directory on each master node to prevent auto-recreation by the Kubernetes addon manager
+  2. Delete the `azuredisk-csi-driver-deployment.yaml` file from the `/etc/kubernetes/addons` directory on each master node to prevent auto-recreation by the Kubernetes addon manager
-  2. Remove the currently deployed driver: `kubectl delete -f azuredisk-csi-driver-deployment.yaml`
+  3. Remove the currently deployed driver: `kubectl delete -f azuredisk-csi-driver-deployment.yaml` (use the backup file from step 1)
-  3. Install the correct version using the Helm approach described in the [Azure Disk CSI Driver examples section](#azure-disk-csi-driver-examples)
+  4. Install the correct version using the Helm approach described in the [Azure Disk CSI Driver examples section](#azure-disk-csi-driver-examples)

 ### Chrony daemon fails to restart